The Ultimate Guide to the Smithsonian Museums

 National Zoo

-While many of the food stands are closed during the winter, the colder months are an under-rated time to visit.
-The zoo is not very crowded and you can warm up in a little of the indoor exhibits including the Small Mammal House and Reptile Discovery House.
+While many of the food stands are closed during the winter, the colder months are an underrated time to visit.
+The zoo is not very crowded, and you can warm up in some of the indoor exhibits, including the Small Mammal House and Reptile Discovery House.

 The National Zoo is walkable from 2 metro stops: Woodley Park and Cleveland Park (both red).
 Open daily except Christmas.